 Lactation-specific clinical experience

-Are you wondering what counts as clinical hours? [update original blog post with new announced info on clinical hours] IBLCE makes clear that “actual practise and provision of lactation and breastfeeding care is required.”
+Are you wondering what counts as clinical hours?
+IBLCE makes clear that “actual practise and provision of lactation and breastfeeding care is required.”
 Be sure to see the IBLCE page on clinical hours for specific guidelines.

-At least 90 hours of education in lactation and breastfeeding is required.
+At least 90 hours of education in lactation and breastfeeding is required, with an additional 5 hours of communication hours.
 More information about specific education requirements is available here, and candidates should also consult the IBCLC Detailed Content Outline.

 Health sciences education